TrustedCapsules/Handbook/getting_started.md

 capsule_test_network ECHO_ENCRYPT_SERIALIZE
 ```

+#### Policy test
-To test the policies (after running the trusted application test):
+To test the policy functions, you will still need to use the capsule_server.
 ```bash
 # On host machine
 capsule_server CAPSULE
 # On hikey board
 capsule_test_policy
 ```
+#### Application tests
+TODO describe how to test applications.